nasa/Common-Metadata-Repository/metadata-db-app/README.md

 ### GET /concepts/search/:concept-types?param1=value&...

 This returns all revisions of the concept that matches the search parameters by default.
 It also supports parameter 'latest'.
 When latest=true, only the latest revision of the concepts are returned.
 Metadata can be excluded from the results by setting the parameter 'exclude-metadata' to 'true'.
+Multiple values for a parameter will be ORed.

 Supported combinations of concept type and parameters:
   * collections with any combination of concept-id, provider-id, entry-id, entry-title, short-name, version-id and native-id